Kashan-Akram/Rubik_Cube_Algorithm_C-/README.md

+This implementation uses the Thistlethwaite's algorithm as a preprocessor to reduce the cube to a more manageable state before applying Kociemba's algorithm.

 This program defines two main functions:
     phase1() implements Thistlethwaite's algorithm for Phase 1, and phase2() implements Herbert Kociemba's Two-Phase algorithm for Phase 2.